 - A scheduled event, that is specified using the cron-syntax, happens

-- An external event occurs, for example, a command is performed in an external application such as Slack messaging app
+- An external event occurs, for example, a command is performed in an external application such as Slack or Discord messaging app

 To learn more about which events can be used to trigger workflows, please refer to GitHub Action's documentation.

 After completing the first exercises, you should have a simple but pretty useless workflow set up.
 Let's make our workflow do something useful.